alia720/RMP-Extension/README.md

 # RMP-Extension

 A Chrome extension that fetches and displays professor ratings, difficulty levels, and feedback for over 3,000 professors on the schedule builder page for UCalgary.
-Built with a Node.js backend and Puppeteer, this tool automates web scraping and delivers real-time insights to users in a clean, user-friendly interface.
+Built with a Node.js backend and Puppeteer, this tool automates web scraping and delivers real-time insights to users in a user-friendly interface.

 ## Features